corentinravoux/flip/README.md

 <img src="docs/_static/flip_logo.webp" width=350>

-Field Level Inference Package: a python package to infer cosmological parameters from density and velocity field
+# flip: Field Level Inference Package

-Flip is a Python package that uses the Maximum likelihood method to fit growth rate based on velocity and density field.
+flip is a Python package that uses the maximum likelihood method to fit the growth rate based on the velocity and density fields.
 The first part of the software is the computation of a covariance matrix from a model power spectrum and the considered coordinates.
 This part is generalized to work for any linear power spectrum models, both for velocities, densities, and cross-terms, and it is optimized with Hankel transform for any model.
 In the second part, the covariance is used to create a likelihood by multiplying it by velocities or densities.
-Finally, this package includes some integrated fitter such as Minuit and MCMC (with emcee) to fit the growth rate of structure.
+Finally, this package includes some integrated fitters such as Minuit and MCMC (with emcee) to fit the growth rate of structures.

 [![Documentation Status](https://readthedocs.org/projects/flip/badge/?version=latest)](https://flip.readthedocs.io/en/latest/?badge=latest)